-However, the shark that you’ll most likely see the most on an organized shark dive tour is the Caribbean reef shark.
+However, the shark you’ll most likely see the most on an organized shark dive tour is the Caribbean reef shark.

-Usually for these types of adventure shark dive trips, the guides have a specific location in mind, and they will throw a box of fish chum into the water.
+Usually, for these types of adventure shark dive trips, the guides have a specific location in mind, and they will throw a box of fish chum into the water.

-The sharks will smell the fish chum and will quickly start to circle around it.
+The sharks will smell the fish chum and will quickly start to circle it.
 However, because the fish are in the box, the sharks won’t be able to eat, which will avoid creating a feeding frenzy.

 You’ll be given clear instructions on how to enter the water (always keep your fins on so your feet don’t look like tempting fish, and never thrash around in the water) and how long you can stay in the water.

-By going on an adventure tour like this, you’ll get a close up look at these magnificent and misunderstood creatures.
+By going on an adventure tour like this, you’ll get a close-up look at these magnificent and misunderstood creatures.

 When choosing a dive tour company to go out shark diving with, be sure to do your research!

-First of all, you’ll of course want to make sure the company has good reviews on sites like TripAdvisor (that means others have lived to tell the tale!).
+First of all, you’ll, of course, want to make sure the company has good reviews on sites like TripAdvisor (that means others have lived to tell the tale!).

 Secondly, different dive tours might specialize in finding different types of sharks.
-You don’t want to go out thinking you’ll see some four foot long Caribbean reef sharks and then realize you’re actually going to be diving with 10 foot tiger sharks!
+You don’t want to go out thinking you’ll see some four-foot-long Caribbean reef sharks and then realize you’re actually going to be diving with 10-foot tiger sharks!

 While it might be alarming at first to see these creatures out in the open water, they are usually just minding their own business and swim right on past you.

-The best advice here is to always keep your head on a swivel—look not just around you, but also behind you, so that you’re always aware of your surroundings.
+The best advice here is always to keep your head on a swivel—look not just around you but also behind you so that you’re always aware of your surroundings.
 You wouldn’t want to miss the excitement of seeing a shark!